June 15th, 2016 Sigi Reich

 February 20th, 2014 Sigi Reich

-The new issue of HMD is out: it is on Human Computer Interaction, see http://hmd.dpunkt.de/294/.
+The new issue of HMD is out: it is on Human Computer Interaction, see http://www.dpunkt.de/hmdissues/294/.
 This special issue covers aspects such as 3D avatars, smart home, technostress, etc. and also strategic experience management, which IMHO is key due to its methodological approach to cover HCI.

 December 8th, 2013 Sigi Reich

 Dr. Ganzger, a lawyer, started by outlining the legal aspects of one’s digital identity on the Internet.
 Pretty complex!
 The Internet has its (legal) regulations.
 However, there are many and diverse rights; they are interpreted sometimes differently; and of course they are diverging.

 Lieutenant colonel Franz Lang argued about the (technical) complexity of digital traces, cybercrime, … He mentioned the simple mindedness of many on the Internet (Facebook Parties as one example, also the naming of a bridge after Chuck Norris in Lower Austria).
 In conclusion his message was/is: we need to strengthen education in Internet technologies/tools so that people are more proficient in handling Web 2.0 rather than defining rules.

 Prof. Thomas Corsten then argued for historical perspectives on identity (starting on ancient Greece).
 In summary: there is no clear definition/picture on identities from a historical perspective.
 In particular, religion has a limited contribution to identity; language a bit more, but still it does not define identity.

 Stefan Bumerl, CEO of Cryptas, then brought in the technical and business aspects of identity.
 There is a need for a well defined eco-system; and: concepts are one thing – for services to be accepted, users need a clear benefit.

 Last but not least, Prof. Ivona Brandic from TU-Vienna, started introducing technical foundations that are necessary for managing (digital) identities and moved on the typical applications.

 My personal conclusions: